Building Official Contact Information:

 *Typically, if it deals with structure, safety items including interior or exterior railings/guards, insulation, masonry or plumbing or foundation repairs, you need a permit.
 Decks under 24 inches from grade (measured from walking surface to the adjacent ground) that don’t have or require a railings/guards, re-shingling a roof, replacing deck boards, replacing siding (unless it involves masonry), replacing doors and windows (unless you are enlarging the opening) all do not require a permit.
 But please call for clarification.

-When building decks, please fill out the deck checklist below
+When building decks, please fill out the deck checklist below to accompany drawings:

 A Guide to Residential Wood Heating